chen3feng/uct/README.md

 If there are multiple engine source tree and cross tools installation in the system, UBT can't handle this correctly, it alway use thr latest installed one, which is specified by the `LINUX_MULTIARCH_ROOT` environment.

-UCT solves this problem by setting environment variables automatically based on the cross-tool version requirements of the engine version.
+UCT solves this problem by setting the environment variable automatically based on the cross-tool version requirements of the engine version.

 ### help